 Pertisau is one of the best starting points for winter hikes and cross-country tours in Tirol’s largest nature park, the Karwendel Nature Park.
 Karwendel cable car takes skiers to the ‘Zwölferkopf’ ski area, which provides special offers for families.
 Cross-country skiers will not only be delighted by the unique natural landscape in this nature conservation area, but also by the snow-covered slopes which enable you to do some smooth gliding all winter long, guaranteed.

-It is not just many of the leading wellness hotels which are located in Pertisau, the Vitalberg, the museum for Tiroler Steinölis there too.
-Tirolean shale oil, which is still extracted from oil shale in the Achensee region in Bächental/Karwendel Mountains and made into skin care and health products, is reputed to have a healing effect.
-In Vitalberg, shale oil has its own museum and experience realm in Pertisau.
+It is not just many of the leading wellness hotels which are located in Pertisau, the village is also home to the Vitalberg, the museum for Tiroler Steinöl.
+Tiroler Steinöl® (shale oil), which is mined from oil shale in the Achensee region in Bächental/Karwendel mountains and made into skin care and health products, is reputed to have a healing effect.
+The Vitalberg visitor and experience centre showcases exhibits depicting the 115-year history of the Tiroler Steinöl® miners.